Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/admin/manage/room-and-equipment-mailboxes.md

 ### <a name="how-do-you-cancel-a-room-or-equipment-request"></a>Bir oda veya donanım isteği nasıl iptal edilir?

-Outlook’ta zamanladığınız toplantıyı açın ve oda veya donanımı, bir katılımcıyı kaldırdığınız gibi toplantıdan kaldırın.
-Bunu yaptığınızda, oda diğerlerinin ayırması için uygun hale gelir.
+Open the meeting you scheduled in Outlook and then remove the room or equipment from the meeting like you would an attendee.
+This will free up the room for others to reserve.

 ### <a name="does-someone-have-to-accept-or-decline-every-room-or-equipment-request"></a>Birisinin tüm oda veya donanım isteklerini kabul etmesi veya reddetmesi gerekir mi?

-Hayır, istekleri kabul eden veya reddeden bir kişiye ihtiyacınız yoktur.
-Oda veya donanımın otomatik olarak rezerve edilmesine izin verebilir ya da şirketinizdeki bir kişi tarafından yönetilmesini tercih edebilirsiniz.
+No, you don't need someone to accept or decline requests.
+You can decide whether you want to let the room or equipment be automatically booked or managed by someone in your company.

 ### <a name="does-a-room-mailbox-or-equipment-mailbox-need-a-product-license"></a>Oda posta kutusu veya donanım posta kutusu ürün lisansı gerektirir mi?

 Hayır.
-Kuruluşunuzdaki çoğu kişinin Microsoft 365 kullanmak için lisansa ihtiyacı olsa da, kaynak posta kutusunun boyutu 50 GB'tan büyük olmaması veya bazı özelliklere gerek kalmaması durumunda (Güvenlik ve Uyumluluk'tan elde tutma ilkeleri veya Exchange Online'dan saklama ilkeleri) oda posta kutusuna veya donanım posta kutusuna lisans atamanız gerekmez ) veya kaynak posta kutusunun ekli bir Çevrimiçi Arşive ihtiyaç duymaması durumunda.
+Kuruluşunuzdaki çoğu kişinin Microsoft 365'i kullanmak için lisansa ihtiyacı olsa da, kaynak posta kutusunun boyutu 50 GB'tan büyük olmaması veya bazı özelliklerin gerekli olmaması durumunda (Güvenlik ve Uyumluluk'tan elde tutma ilkeleri veya  Exchange Online) öğesini basılı tutun veya kaynak posta kutusunun ekli bir Çevrimiçi Arşive ihtiyacı olmaması durumunda.

 ### <a name="do-i-need-an-owner-in-charge-of-booking-the-rooms-or-equipment"></a>Oda veya donanım rezervasyonunu yönetmesi için bir sahibe mi ihtiyacım var?